brunomaga/brunomaga.github.io/interview_questions.md

 - How is KNN different than k-means?
 - How do ROC curves work?
 - What is an autoencoder?
-- Why do we need skip connections?
-  - to train deep networks, to remove vanishing gradients
-- What are the components of a DNN? what is the stride?
-How does kernel size influence training?

 ### ML software enginnering